Organize product categories and create displays that inspire customers to see and spend.

 And for O’Connell, creative touches like a full-size she shed and repurposed antique furniture add character.
 In a sense, O’Connell takes a window display approach to her shop’s presentation.
 “I really look at each individual display that I’m working on as its own entity,” she says.
 “I try to tell a story.”

-all about adjacency
+All about adjacency

 Adjacency is connection.
 It’s how products relate and flow together from one category to the next.
 “It means placing your product categories in a way that will encourage customers to move from one section to the next seamlessly, without jarring their senses,” says Natalie Tan, Seaside Retailer columnist, retail consultant and an instructor of retail merchandising and display strategies at the British Columbia Institute of Technology School of Business.